isard-vdi/isard/README.md

 It will create a template from that desktop as it was now.
 You can create as many desktops identical to that template.

+### Config

+Most of the config is done in web interface but you'll find dns, proxy, grafana config also in .env file.

 ### Updates

 In Updates menu you will have access to different resources you can download from our IsardVDI updates server.